vamshi-ui/DocuMind/README.md

 - Angular team for the powerful framework
 - PrimeNG team for the comprehensive UI component library
-- PDF.js contributors
-- (Add other relevant libraries and contributors)
+- (Add other relevant libraries)

 ---

-Developed with ❤️ by [Vamshi Bnadela , Soumya Bhandarkar, Aman, Rohit]
+Developed with ❤️ by [Vamshi Bandela, Soumya Bhandarkar, Aman, Rohit]